PandorumProject/pandorum-solidity/README.md

 #### Pandorum Token Contract

 The Pandorum Token contract will handle 1000 projects over the existence of this emition, each project will have a predetermined reward that will decrease overtime.
 The reason for this, is to make the fact that the best moment of taking action is the present moment, making the first projects the best one to get the biggest rewards.

-Herw we will need to ADD the Pandorum Protocol contract Address, so it will be possible after some blocks to asign the reward.
+>registerAccountManager(address _accountManager)

+Will allow us to register the user which will be responsible of selecting registering the peers in the network.

 #### UserRegister Contract

-To avoid spam attacks only registered users might be able to post ideas, this could be amazingly scalated if we integrated an decentralized identity system.
+To avoid spam attacks only registered users might be able to post ideas, this could be amazingly scalated if we integrated decentralized identity systems.

-So to start, deploy the UserRegister contract, msg.sender will be assigned as manager of the account system, and he will be able to manually add new members to the smart-contract.
+So to start, just deploy the UserRegister contract, and give the constructor the address of the Pandorum Token Contract as Input, this should keep the Account Manager updated.

-This coould go VERY EXPENSIVE in Ethereum Main Network
+>registerUser(address _userAddress, string _username)

+Will allow Account Manager to add a new account to the network and initialize it data structure with needed variables.

 #### Pandorum Protocol Contract

 This contract will allow many ideas, but only one will be selected, and will be used as the one that will be developed.
+In order to correctly start the process, we just need a userbase and start the Pandorum Brainstorm process, users will instantly able to publish and vote for other ideas, untill the winner idea gets selected.

+<pandorumBrainstormStart();

+Will just allow registered users to

+< ideaProposal(string _idea);

+< pillarProposal(uint _pillarID);

+< objetiveProposal(uint _pillarID, string _objetive);

+And to

+< voteForIdea(uint _ideaID, uint _meritTransfered)

+< voteForObjetive(uint _ideaID, uint _estimatedPreference)

 #### Freelance Scrow  Contract